1j01/project-nexus/IDEAS.md

 * Filterable projects list
 	* Should this be just type to search or should there be a search bar at the top of the application?
+	  (or both?)

 * Styles
-	* Use elementary styles always
-		* and add options for using the native titlebar or not, and if not, what titlebutton layout to use
+	* Options for using the native titlebar or not, and if not, what titlebutton layout to use
 		* Remove these options when possible
 			* Detect the operating system and act accordingly
 			* Can I look in some file to see the system button layout in linux?
-		* The first launch shows a welcome screen, but not styled properly because it's supposed to use elementary styles
-		* Destructive action buttons aren't styled without elementary styles
-		* elementary styles are pretty
 	* elementary
-		* Dark styles should be more bluish
 		* Icons as images
 		* Text probably shouldn't all get grayed out like that when the window isn't in focus
+		* Settings window looks silly
 	* Animation
 		* Info bars
 		* ProjectDetails